Toofan151992/Assignment-3-Starter-Code-Winter-2025/Winter-2025-Assignment3-main/README.md

 ## Submission
 Commit and push your solution to your GitHub classroom assignment repository before the deadline.
 Ensure that your solution follows the best coding and style practices, as your instructor has shown you in class.
 Failed adherence to the prescribed style guidelines may result in lost marks. __Your program must compile; a program that fails to compile will not be graded.__

-_NOTE: push early and often to your repository to receive feedback from your instructor prior to the deadline.
-Your instructor will not be providing feedback for every commit every day.
-However, the earlier and more often you commit, the greater the chances of your instructor reviewing your work and providing constructive feedback that you can act on before the deadline._

 ## Rubric [24 Marks Total]
 | Criteria |  Good (3 marks) | Acceptable (2 marks) | Needs Work (1 mark) | Unsatisfactory (0 marks)